Demand Response

 How DR Works

 Demand response programs are utilized during peak times of usage.
 These events are activated depending on if the grid reliability is challenged.
-Because these events occur in relation to environmental changes, they typically occur during the temperature extremes which are most commonly experienced in the summer or winter months.
+Because these events concern environmental changes, they typically occur during the temperature extremes, which are most commonly experienced in the summer or winter months.
 Before any events, utilities engage customers to alert them of the upcoming window without access to their enrolled device.

 Demand response is an integral component in making the power grid more efficient while lowering the cost to provide electricity.
 While the Earth has had many events that altered the environment, carbon dioxide generated by people has increased 250 times faster than in the time that led up to the last ice age.
 Left unchecked, climate change has the potential to radically change the world, with temperatures rising, increased flooding, and higher occurrences of extreme weather.
 As a part of a concerted conservation effort, these programs are a way to unite communities to slow the approach of climate change.